 Don’t use wood chips for your flower beds or vegetable crops, as this type of mulch can make it difficult to dig out the soil when necessary.

-Grass clippings or cuttings as mulch make good fertilizer for vegetable gardens as they’re rich in nitrogen, and the only cost of getting them is the effort you put into mowing your lawn.
+Grass clippings or cuttings as mulch make good fertiliser for vegetable gardens as they’re rich in nitrogen, and the only cost of getting them is the effort you put into mowing your lawn.

 Collect all the grass clippings and place them in a bag.
-Spread just enough of the clippings to make a 1 to 2-inch layer on your garden soil.
+Spread just enough of the clippings to make a 2.5cm to 5cm layer on your garden soil.
 Make sure they’re dry when you use them since wet grass clippings can create mats, blocking moisture and oxygen from getting into the soil.